Biomedical Research for High School Students

 --S. C., Masterman High School Summer 2013

 Wistar’s Summer Fellowship Program in Biomedical Research provides an opportunity for students to enhance their understanding of current biological/biomedical theory and research tools and techniques at a nationally recognized nonprofit research institution.
 Wistar scientists and their laboratory teams serve as program mentors guiding students through the planning and practice of daily research experiments and activities.
 Students learn research skills together, taught by a team of mentors, and individually as each student works in a principal investigator’s laboratory for the duration of the program; under the direction of the laboratory head, the student works on a unique research project related to the research goals of that particular laboratory.
 Students are integrated into the daily work of the laboratory, participating in laboratory meetings and gaining exposure to different facets of the laboratory's research.
 Mentors help students apply their current knowledge and skills and assist them in making the connection between laboratory experience and their academic studies.
 The program includes a weekly lunchtime seminar series presented by Institute scientists and an introduction to research library skills development.

-The 2014 program is scheduled for June 30 – August 22, 2014; students are expected to devote 35 hours a week to the program.
+The 2015 program is scheduled for June 29 – August 21, 2015; students are expected to devote 35 hours a week to the program.
 Although the schedule is flexible, students are required to complete the eight-week program and to participate in all program activities.
-Students will receive a stipend not to exceed $2,050 for the full eight weeks to defray commuting or other expenses they are expected to incur.
+Students will receive a single stipend not to exceed $1,250 for the full eight weeks to defray commuting or other expenses they are expected to incur.

 Students must be at least sixteen years of age and enrolled in a science course.
-The program is limited to students within the Philadelphia School District.
 To ensure that the program is maximally beneficial both to participants and The Wistar Institute, we are seeking highly motivated students who are enrolled in an academic curriculum and demonstrate interest in science-related fields of study.
 Previous fellowship recipients are not eligible.
-Once students are selected to participate in the program, they must obtain a working permit.
+Once students are selected to participate in the program, they must obtain a work permit.
 The student’s high school can assist in this process.

 In the course of their research, scientists at The Wistar Institute routinely use equipment and biological and chemical substances that may pose certain risks to human health and safety.
 The Institute has designed the summer research program for high school students to comply with applicable federal and state regulations for the use of such equipment and substances by minors.
 However, because it is impossible to eliminate all of the risks inherent in biomedical research, parents of participating students will be required to sign a permission form which outlines the Institute's research activities and provides consent for their children's participation in these activities.